Kandake: Alexandrian legend

 These accounts originate from Alexander Romance by an unknown writer called Pseudo-Callisthenes, and the work is largely a fictionalized and grandiose account of Alexander's life.
 It is commonly quoted, but there seems to be no historical reference to this event from Alexander's time.
 The whole story of Alexander and Candace's encounter appears to be legendary.

 John Malalas has mixed the Pseudo-Callisthenes material with other and wrote about the affair of Alexander with Kandake, adding that they got married.
 Malalas also wrote that Kandake was an Indian queen and Alexander met her during his Indian campaign.

-List of kandakes
+List of ruling queens

-The following queens are listed by László Török: